cawoodm/powowshell/THOUGHTS.md

 #Thoughts

 ##IDE Technology
+* Vue/Vuetify: Modern, good look and works with NWJS
 * HTML5: no OS; good look and JS; could add node.js server (or NW.js)
 * HTA: poor JS/HTML; good option for a quick prototype
 * jQuery UI: no have .HTA support (IE8)